 We encourage you to meet with our admissions staff and take a tour of our facility.
-Blue Cliff Career College offers you an affordable education option that is high quality, but may save you thousands of dollars compared to many other education options.
+Blue Cliff Career College strives to offer you an affordable education.
 We believe it is a blessing for individuals to gain career training without being burdened with excessive student loan debts.
 We offer a quality alternative.
 BCCC specializes in the Massage, Cosmetology, and Skin Care Industry.
 This is all we do!

-Briefly, our 750-hour pre-licensing program for Massage is designed to prepare you for a career as a massage therapy professional, and contains courses in topics such as marketing, business practices, and professionalism in addition to very strong training in theory and practice of Western Massage Therapy.
+Briefly, our 750-hour pre-licensing program for Massage is designed to prepare you for a career as a massage therapist professional, and contains courses in topics such as marketing, business practices, and professionalism in addition to very strong training in theory and practice of Western Massage Therapy.
 Supervised clinical practice is a significant part of the curriculum.